kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 Any organic flow is highly adaptative, true, but only if we are quick to remove any sudden bottlenecks.
 There is no use in a KANBAN board that lets certain *cards* die when they reach a particular *column*.
 You can picture those bottlenecks as death traps for tasks.
 You want to keep an eye and remove them as they appear.
 KANBAN is amazing as a heat map for bottlenecks, it even allows you to specify how many *cards* trigger the idea of a bottleneck per column.

 ![Screenshot of Taiga showing the kanban mode with a zoom out view.There are lots of columns and rows.]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_seequestor_kanban.jpg)
-<small>This great KANBAN zoom out view allows you to see not only WIP LIMIT-breaching columns (see red lines) but also a general sense of potential bottlenecks.</small>
+<figcaption>This great KANBAN zoom out view allows you to see not only WIP LIMIT-breaching columns (see red lines) but also a general sense of potential bottlenecks.</<figcaption>

 ##KANBAN Cons